wso2-demos/aigateway-demo/README.md

    pip install -r requirements.txt
    ```
 3. Configure your environment:
-   - Copy `.env.example` to `.env`
-   - Fill in your WSO2 credentials obtained from the Developer Portal
+   - Copy `.env.example` to `.env` and fill in your WSO2 credentials
-   - The `config.yaml` file contains public configuration (models, etc.)
+   - Review and customize `config.yaml` for provider settings
+   - Review and customize `applications.yaml` for application management
+   - Optionally customize `prompts.yaml` for predefined test prompts

 ## Usage
 Start the application with: